 Loss of bladder or bowel control, progressive weakness in both legs, or numbness in the saddle area (inner thighs and groin) can indicate cauda equina syndrome.
 This is a medical emergency requiring immediate surgical intervention.
 If you’re experiencing these symptoms, go to the emergency room.

-For most disc problems, though, conservative care is the appropriate first step.
+For most disc problems, conservative care is the right first step – and it produces strong results.

 How We Treat Disc Problems